 ~ Nikki has had articles published and reprinted in over 100 RWA chapter newsletters and list serves, including a three part series published in the RT Magazine in January, February and March 2010.

 ~ Nikki was raised around horses and competed with her Arabian horse, Texas Tuff Act, until she graduated high school.
-She left the sport ranked in the Top 20 youth competitors in her style of riding.
+She left the sport ranked #11 in the youth competitors in her style of riding.

-~ Nikki spent many years as a youth competing in gymnastics, going as far as Regional competitions.
+~ Nikki spent many years in competitive gymnastics, going as far as Regional competitions.

 ~ Nikki has two sisters she’s lucky enough to consider friends.